Vietnam.vn - Nền tảng quảng bá Việt Nam

 Elephants in Zimbabwe.
 Photo: IFAW

-Zimbabwe will allow the killing of 200 elephants for the first time since 1988 amid fears of food shortages following an unprecedented drought, Euronews reported.
-The hunt will take place in areas where there has been conflict with humans, including Hwange, home to Zimbabwe's largest wildlife reserve.
+According to Euronews, Zimbabwe will allow the slaughter of 200 elephants for the first time since 1988 amid concerns about food shortages following an unprecedented drought.
+The elephant hunt will take place in areas already experiencing conflict with humans, including Hwange, home to Zimbabwe's largest wildlife reserve.

-Drawing on the experience of neighbouring Namibia, which previously slaughtered elephants for human consumption, officials plan to dry the meat, package it and ship it to food-starved communities.
-Zimbabwe is suffering its worst drought in more than 40 years, the World Food Programme (WFP) said, meaning there is little food in many areas as crops dry up and harvests are poor.
+Drawing on the experience of neighboring Namibia, where elephants were previously slaughtered for human consumption, officials plan to dry, package, and ship the meat to communities facing food shortages.
+The World Food Programme (WFP) says Zimbabwe is suffering its worst drought in over 40 years, meaning there is little food in many areas due to withered crops and poor harvests.

-Zimbabwe is home to around 100,000 elephants, the second largest population in the world after Botswana.
-Some experts and animal rights activists believe that the cull could negatively impact the country’s image and discourage tourists from visiting Zimbabwe.
+Zimbabwe is home to approximately 100,000 elephants, the second-largest population in the world after Botswana.
+Some experts and animal rights activists believe that the culling of elephants could negatively impact the country's image and discourage tourists from visiting Zimbabwe.

 The World Wildlife Fund estimates that there are only about 415,000 elephants left in Africa, down from 3 to 5 million at the beginning of the 20th century.
-Asian and African elephants are considered endangered, except for populations in South Africa, Botswana, Namibia and Zimbabwe, where they are classified as “vulnerable.”
+Asian and African elephants are considered endangered, with the exception of populations in South Africa, Botswana, Namibia, and Zimbabwe, where they are classified as “vulnerable”.

 HUY QUOC